-Naturalization is the process of a Lawful Permanent Resident’s becoming a U.S. citizen.
-If you are the child of a U.S. citizen or were born within the United States (including, in most cases, U.S. territories such as Puerto Rico, Guam, and the U.S. Virgin Islands), you are almost certainly already a U.S. citizen.
-If you are not yet a U.S. citizen, we would be delighted to assist you in the naturalization process.
+Naturalization is the process of becoming a U.S. citizen.
+If you are the child of a U.S. citizen or were born within the United States (including, in most cases, U.S. territories such as Puerto Rico, Guam, and the U.S. Virgin Islands), you are may already be a U.S. citizen.
+If you are not yet a U.S. citizen and are otherwise, we would be delighted to assist you in the naturalization process.

 Benefits of Naturalization

 United States citizenship has many advantages.
 For example, American citizens can sponsor relatives for immigration to the United States, obtain a U.S. passport, remain immune from deportation for criminal convictions, vote for government leaders, apply for high-level government positions, and even run for public office.
 However, individuals who have been convicted of certain crimes should NOT apply for naturalization.
 If you have ever been convicted of a crime, you should meet with an immigration attorney to discuss whether it is advisable for you to apply to naturalize.
 In addition, while naturalizing usually enables an individual to sponsor additional family members for immigration and/or shorten the time for the relative to immigrate, there are occasional exceptions.
 Particularly if you have already sponsored a family member to “follow to join” you, this is an important fact to discuss with an attorney before applying to naturalize.